 Set on the east side of Kingsley Dam and bordering the massive Lake McConaughy, Lake Ogallala is often referred to as ‘the little lake.’
 Compared to its brother, it lacks sandy beaches.
 However, it won’t disappoint you, as it is a renowned fishing destination.

 You can catch rainbow trout, yellow perch, channel catfish, and, occasionally, wiper.
-If you’re not much into fishing, you can engage in paddling, boating, hiking, biking, or birdwatching.
+If you’re not much into fishing, you can engage in paddling, boating, biking, birdwatching or try some of the hiking trails.

 There are two campgrounds in Lake Ogallala State Recreation Area.
 The East Campground is located at the east entrance to the park.
 It features hard surface roads, 82 padded electricity sites, showers, and restrooms.
 On the other hand, the West Campground spreads around several areas on the west side of the lake, and it offers grassy sites with tables and grills.